Georgiaa-jamess/figma-to-code-ghcp/README.md

 ## 🔎 Finding Your Figma API Key

 To connect your MCP server to Figma, you’ll need your unique API key.
-Follow the steps below to locate it.
+Follow the steps below to locate it:

 1. Open **Figma**.
 2. Click **Account** >> **Settings** >> **Security**.